Personal Immigration

 The good character requirement previously only applied to applications for British citizenship by naturalisation, but in 2010 this was extended to other routes to British citizenship.

 The BNA 1981 does not provide a definition of good character, and therefore each application must be considered individually.
-The decision maker must be satisfied that an applicant is of good character requirement on the balance of probabilities.
+The decision maker must be satisfied that an applicant is of good character on the balance of probabilities.
 Applicants will therefore want to carefully consider information to include in their application to demonstrate they meet the requirement.

 Generally the following key areas will be assessed and considered: